andreibesleaga/universal-sql-vmm/README.md

-# Universal SQL Virtual Machine Microservice
+# Universal SQL Virtual Machine Microservice Gateway
-This project provides SQL-like operations emulated across multiple backend adapters storages via different access interfaces.
+This project provides a microservice with SQL-like operations emulated across multiple backend adapters storages, via different access interfaces.

-### SQL Microservice: Project Summary
+### Project Summary

 This project is a microservice designed to execute SQL-like operations across multiple backends, including traditional databases, Redis, Kafka, and blockchain platforms such as Hedera Hashgraph and Hyperledger Fabric.
 The service provides a unified interface for handling SQL queries and supports multiple access protocols, ensuring versatility and ease of integration.